MISSION STATEMENT

 - A friendly Club of like-minded enthusiasts

-- Races on the best UK and European tracks
+- Races on the best UK circuits

 - Value for money motor sport